BabylonJS/Documentation/content/setup/support/webGPU/webGPUInternals/webGPUOverview.md

 * beginOcclusionQuery
 * endOcclusionQuery

-When recording the API calls during a frame (as used by the snapshot rendering for eg), we add as much bundles as possible in a *list of bundles* item, but when we must handle an API call that is not supported by the bundle encoder interface we must create a new item based on the API call we must issue and add it to the list of items.
+When recording the API calls during a frame (as used by the snapshot rendering for eg), we add as many bundles as possible in a *list of bundles* item, but when we must handle an API call that is not supported by the bundle encoder interface we must create a new item based on the API call we must issue and add it to the list of items.
 At the end of the frame, the bundles/API calls are sent to the GPU by calling `WebGPUBundleList.run()`.

 ### WebGPUClearQuad
 This class handles clearing a rectangular area in a texture.
 It is used when `WebGPUEngine.clear()` is called and a non fullscreen scissor rect is in effect.